regoclint/prac/Notes.md

 - Consistent hashing can be used to allocate new shards
 - Master slave configs provide better availability and consistency as writes happen only to master and then it fans out, read can happen anywhere
 - Drawbacks - Joins, Shards are fixed, hierarchical sharding further divides shards into smaller shards
+- While sharding, its important to remember how yr putting, getting and most frequent get/filter query so as to optimise sharding

 Load balancing helps you scale horizontally across an ever-increasing number of servers
     - Any part of the system that's distributed requires a load balancer